 This is an opportunity to learn about different voices and publications that express the meaning of place.
-Guests are invited to display their favorite book about a sense of place to share with others at a “book buffet.”
 Our guest authors, Denise Low, Greg Field and Stanley Banks will read from books they have chosen to bring.

 Seating is limited for this special lunch.